Jason5Lee/bench-repr-rs/README.md

 1. For struct, heap allocation overhead is too much.
 Even using `Box` or `Arc` might reduce a little moving or cloning overhead, it's not worth it.
 1. For strings, `Arc` and `Rc` requires an extra clone which results in slower construction.
 However if the string will be cloned, `Arc` and `Rc` is often faster. `Bytes` creation is cheap but cloning cost a bit more than plain `Arc`.
-1. For the string which has length of 128, the overhead difference is less than `100ns` , so if the string is not super-long or will be cloned for many times, optimizing for zero-cost might not worth it.
+1. For the string which has length of 128, the overhead difference is less than `100ns` , so if the string is not super-long or won't be cloned for many times, optimizing for zero-cost might not worth it.

 ## TODO